Articles

 Simply put, do not withhold employer taxes from the contractor’s pay.
 Sole proprietor business owners are responsible for filing their own self-employment tax and income taxes.
 They are responsible for paying into Social Security and Medicare when they file taxes throughout the year.
 They are estimated quarterly and reconciled at the end of the year when 1099-NEC forms are filed with the IRS.

 To ensure that self-employed individuals are accurately reporting earnings, the IRS may send a business who is making payments to non-employee a “B” notice.
-This is an indication that the tax identification number (TIN) or social security number (SSN) for the non-employee is missing.
+This is an indication that the tax identification number (TIN) or social security number (SSN) for the non-employee is missing or does not match IRS records.
 If this happens, the business should first send a notice to the individual to provide an updated W-9 form.
 If the number continues to be unverified by the IRS, the business is required to withhold 24% of payments made to the self-employed individual.
 This amount is recorded on the 1099-NEC form.

 There are many ways to pay your freelancer for their work.
 Each method has its own benefits and drawbacks.